BM-Ghost/alx-higher_level_programming/README.md

 Enter the world of Object-Oriented Programming (OOP) in Python.
 Understand classes, objects, attributes, and methods, gradually building your proficiency in creating and manipulating objects.

+### 0x08-python-more_classes Python - More Classes and Objects

+This repository contains Python scripts that implement various functionalities involving classes and objects, specifically focusing on the manipulation of rectangles and the N queens puzzle.